 Dropping your glasses or hearing that crunch under your foot is a moment that we all dread and wish to avoid.
 Breaking your glasses is a downright pain, but it doesn’t always mean that you need to fork out more money for a new pair.
 You’d be surprised what you can do with a few handy materials.
-The next time your glasses break, try some of these tips to fix your broken glasses before you get a new pair.
+The next time an accident like this happens, try some of these tips to fix your broken glasses before you get a new pair.

 Fix Broken Bridge

-If your glasses break along the bridge of the frame, then you might be in luck for repairing them!
+If your glasses break along the bridge of the frame, then you might be in luck with repairing them!
 Here’s what to do:

-To add additional support for the repair, you can drill two pin-holes on either side of the bridge and sew some thread that will blend with the colour of your frames.
+- Use thread (optional): For additional support, drill two pin-holes on either side of the bridge and sew some thread that will blend with the colour of your frames.
 This will help to keep the broken pieces in place and make the glasses more durable.

 Repair Arm of Glasses

 After wearing your glasses for an extended period of time, all of that bending, opening and closing can make the screws come loose.
-If you lose a screw, try these two methods out:
+If you lose a screw, try these two methods:

 Use an Eyeglass Repair Kit

 Eyeglass repair kits are handy to have and can help with minor repairs such as this.
-If you lose a screw on the arm of your frame, you can pick up a kit from your local drugstore that will have replacement screws, along with an appropriate screwdriver and even a magnifying glass to help you put one back in place.
+If you lose a screw on the arm of your frame, you can pick up a kit from your local drugstore.
+These kits typically contain the following items:

 Use a Toothpick

 Alternatively, you can also try using a toothpick.
-This can be done as a temporary measure by pushing a toothpick through the top of the hinge hole as far as possible to secure the arm to the frame of the glasses.
+Carefully push a toothpick through the top of the hinge hole as far as possible to secure the arm to the frame of the glasses.
 Ensure that you insert it straight and not at an angle.
 Once the toothpick is in place, ensure that it holds the arm securely to the rest of the frame.
-Break off any excess toothpick and you’re set!
+Break off any excess toothpick, and you’re set!

 Repairing Scratches on Lenses

-If the glass lenses get scratched up and impede your vision, you don’t have to rush out and get a new pair of glasses.
+If the glass lenses get scratched up and impede your vision, you don’t have to rush out and get a new pair.
 There are products made today that use glass etching chemicals to remove or fill in scratches.
 Ask your optician or optometrist where to purchase this product and how to properly apply it.